 Inevitably there will be disagreements between businesses as to:

 whether "market power" has been used to extract a benefit;

 whether community expectations or acceptable norms have been transgressed.

 Whether that is an appropriate level of certainty for a new criminal prohibition was not a question addressed by the Committee.

 Russell McVeagh will provide further updates on the progress of the Bill as it advances.
-In the meantime, if you have any questions on the implications for your business, please contact Joe Edwards, Troy Pilkington, or Sarah Keene.
+In the meantime, if you have any questions on the implications for your business, please contact Joe Edwards or Troy Pilkington.